scott-parker/cwm-openbsd/README.md

 cwm
 ===

-Linux port of OpenBSD cwm.
+OpenBSD cwm ported to Linux.

 cwm is a window manager for X11 which contains many features that concentrate on the efficiency and transparency of window management. cwm also aims to